syntasso/kratix-docs/docs/workshop/part-i/01-installing-kratix.md

 ### Install Kratix {#kratix-setup}

-To install Kratix, all you need is to apply the Kratix distribution file:
+To install Kratix, all you need is the Kratix distribution file.
+Run the command below to deploy it on the Platform cluster:

 ```bash
 kubectl --context kind-platform apply --filename distribution/kratix.yaml
 ```

-The command above will create a Kratix deployment (on the `kratix-platform-system` namespace), as well as install all the APIs that Kratix needs.
+The command above will create a Kratix deployment (on the `kratix-platform-system` namespace).
+It will also install all the APIs that Kratix needs.
 You can verify the installation by running:

 ```shell-session
 $ kubectl --context kind-platform get crds